 Ingest Google Cloud Platform log data 🔗

-To export GCP Cloud Logging data to Splunk Observability Cloud, create a Pub/Sub subscription and use the Pub/Sub to Splunk Dataflow template to create a Dataflow job.
-The Dataflow job takes messages from the Pub/Sub subscription, converts payloads into Splunk HTTP Event Collector (HEC) event format, and forwards those payloads to Splunk Observability Cloud, where the whole event (JSON payload and its information) is ingested.
+To send GCP logging data to Splunk Observability Cloud’s Log Observer, create a Pub/Sub subscription and use the Pub/Sub to Splunk Dataflow template to create a Dataflow job.
+The Dataflow job takes messages from the Pub/Sub subscription, converts payloads into Splunk HTTP Event Collector (HEC) event format, and forwards them to Splunk Observability Cloud, where the whole event (JSON payload and its information) is ingested.

 Use the example